 Vignesh Kumar Devendiran

-Research project: Numerical modeling of damage evolution in ice shelves
+Research project: Phase field modeling of damage evolution in ice shelves

 Summer research project: Analogue experiments and finite element simulation of ice shelf fracture

 High school student at SSMV (junior); Undergraduate student, Class of 2022